toncho11/ML_examples/README.md

 # ML Examples

-A repository of Machine Learning/Data Science code samples:
+This is a repository of Machine Learning/Data Science code samples.
+It includes the following domains:

   * Keras and PyTorch for Deep Learning
   * Transformers (with HuggingFace)
   * Transfer Learning with PyTorch for Image Classification